Tana Umaga

 Jonathan Ionatana Falefasa Umaga ONZM (/ˈtɑːnə ˈuːmʌŋə/; [ˈtana ˈuːmaŋa]; born 27 May 1973) is a New Zealand former rugby union footballer and former captain of the national team, the All Blacks.
-Since 2016 he has been coach of the Blues in the Super Rugby competition.
+He is head coach of Moana Pasifika in the Super Rugby competition.
+He was granted and uses the Samoan chiefly honorific title of Faʻalogo, meaning "the listener".

 He played for the Hurricanes from Super 12's inception in 1996 and took over the captaincy in 2003.
 Graham Henry named him as All Blacks captain in 2004; under his leadership the All Blacks won 19 of their 22 games including the clean sweep of the British & Irish Lions and the Grand Slam in 2005.
 At the end of 2005, after 74 Test caps (where he scored 36 tries), Umaga retired from international rugby.
 Umaga played four games in 2007 for the Wellington Lions in the Air New Zealand Cup, to play 100 matches for the province, before taking up the position of coach at Toulon.

 During his first season coaching in 2008–09 season Toulon was a poor performer in the first half of the season and facing a relegation scare, and there was speculation that he would be replaced by Philippe Saint-André.
 Umaga returned to a playing role for Toulon in the second half of that season, and at the same time announced that he would not continue as head coach beyond that season.
 After helping Toulon exit relegation trouble (they ultimately finished ninth that season), he retired as a player, and remained at Toulon as assistant coach for backs under Saint-André.
 In March 2010, Umaga again returned to the playing ranks following a serious hip injury to Christian Loamanu.
 Umaga returned to New Zealand after the 2009–10 French season to become a player-coach with Counties Manukau and played with the Waikato Chiefs in the 2011 Super Rugby competition.

 Early life

 Umaga was born in Lower Hutt, Wellington, New Zealand.
 He was born to Samoan immigrant parents, and grew up playing rugby league.
+Umaga originally aspired to play football in childhood, before being persuaded by his father to play rugby instead.
 Umaga played for the Wainuiomata Lions and rose through the ranks, making the Wellington U-16 and U-17 sides, and was eventually named in the Junior Kiwi side of 1991.The side also featured future National Rugby League stars Joe Vagana, Ruben Wiki and Gene Ngamu.
 That same year he signed with the Newcastle Knights but within three weeks was back on the plane to New Zealand because of homesickness.
 He never did play a First-Grade NSWRL Premiership game.
 In 1993 Tana's brother Mike, who played rugby union for Manu Samoa, persuaded him to take up rugby union in 1994.
 The brothers played on opposite teams in a Test match between Samoa and New Zealand in 1999 during which Tana scored two tries (the All Blacks won 71–13).